soasada/kotlin-coroutines-webflux-security/README.md

 ```

 With this configuration (see [WebConfig](https://github.com/soasada/kotlin-coroutines-webflux-security/blob/master/backend-server/src/main/kotlin/com/popokis/backend_server/application/WebConfig.kt)) we are adding an [AuthorizationWebFilter](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authorization/AuthorizationWebFilter.java)
-to our chain, the important thing here is that this filter is created with a [DelegatingReactiveAuthorizationManager](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authorization/DelegatingReactiveAuthorizationManager.java) that holds a
+to our chain, the important thing here is that Spring Security creates it (see [ServerHttpSecurity](https://github.com/spring-projects/spring-security/blob/master/config/src/main/java/org/springframework/security/config/web/server/ServerHttpSecurity.java#L2587)) with a [DelegatingReactiveAuthorizationManager](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authorization/DelegatingReactiveAuthorizationManager.java) that holds a
-ReactiveAuthorizationManager for each path matcher we configured: one for the excluded paths and one for the rest.
+ReactiveAuthorizationManager (the one who determines if the client has access or not) for each path matcher we configured: one for the excluded paths and one for the rest.

-To know what our custom Authorization manager is doing take a look:
+Each ReactiveAuthorizationManager is called when an enpoint match, so the `permitAll()` method is a ReactiveAuthorizationManager that always allow access and the
+other is our custom ReactiveAuthorizationManager:

 ```kotlin
 @Component